1. Welcome and Intro

 Writing SEO-Powered Content for your Audience

-- Using your categories and tags as guidelines, Choose the topic you will write about.
+- Choose the topic (far right column) you will write about.

 - Decide your intention for writing this article (blog post).